pokeball99/awesome-minecraft/README.md

 ##Popular Public Servers

 - [Minecraft Server List](http://minecraftservers.org/) - The most trusted list of servers.
 The list is very big, and grows to over 1000.
 Look here for more servers!
 - [Mineplex](http://www.mineplex.com/) - The largest Minecraft server network in the world.
 Many unique and special games are hosted here, as well as Mineplex Player Servers.
-There's something for everyone!
+There's something for everyone! *1.8.x, 1.7.x*
+- [Hypixel](https://hypixel.net/) - Another famous and large server network now updated to pure 1.8.x, with many fun games, effects, and more.
+Much smaller than Mineplex. *1.8.x*

+###Factions and PvP

+- [Origin](http://originmc.org/) - The largest factions-exclusive server in Minecraft, featuring way plenty of land, fun, and raiding.
+You have to venture out pretty far to find wilderness to claim, but it's worth it! *1.8.x*
+- [GotPvP Network](http://gotpvp.com/) - A very large PvP-exclusive server network including Factions, Skyblock, Skywars, and much more.
+GotPvP has proved its reliability and avalibility for long, and is very mature. *1.8.x*

+###My SkyBlock
+- [Dragonland Skyblock](adragon.us.to) - Dragonland Skyblock, now 24/7!
+This server runs on Cuberite, so you get very high performance due to the nature of C++.
+Cuberite implements many mechanics, such as redstone, crafting, inventory, smelting, farming, mining, mobs and entities, and much more for a smooth survival experience.
+Go ahead and issue `/skyblock play` to start playing!
+ADDRESS: `adragon.us.to` *1.8.x, 1.7.x*

 ##Maps